Ghost Penalties in Nonconvex Constrained Optimization: Diminishing Stepsizes and Iteration Complexity: Iteration Complexity Analysis

-It is interesting to compare the worst-case bounds \eqref{eq:numberiterations1} (for Algorithm \ref{algoCompl}) and \eqref{eq:second complexity} (for Algorithm \ref{algoComplb}).
-It is clear that, at least for a small $\delta$, the bound \eqref{eq:second complexity} is approximatively $\frac{2}{3}$ of the bound \eqref{eq:numberiterations1}.
+iterations.
+Since $\delta \le 1$, one can take the overall complexity to be of ${\mathcal{O}}(\delta^{-4})$. \Halmos \endproof It is interesting to compare the worst-case bounds \eqref{eq:numberiterations1} (for Algorithm \ref{algoCompl}) and \eqref{eq:second complexity} (for Algorithm \ref{algoComplb}).
+It is clear that, at least for a small $\delta$ (see the definition of $G$), the bound \eqref{eq:second complexity} is approximatively $\frac{2}{3}$ of the bound \eqref{eq:numberiterations1}.
 This better behaviour of Algorithm \ref{algoComplb} has a simple explanation.
-The steps used in Algorithm \ref{algoComplb} are generally larger than those used in Algorithm \ref{algoCompl}, where the (theoretical) constants of the problem are used to define a ``pessimistic'' step-lenght.
+The steps used in Algorithm \ref{algoComplb} are generally larger than those used in Algorithm \ref{algoCompl}, where problem constants are used to define a ``pessimistic'' step-length.
 In Algorithm \ref{algoComplb}, instead, local information is gathered through the line-search in \ref{S.7b} that permits the definition of a stepsize better adapted to the problem.
 Algorithm \ref{algoComplb} also has the additional merit of not requiring the knowledge of the problem constants.
-We pay a price for this better results in that the algorithm is marginally more complex and requires additional objective function and constraint evaluations that may increase the computational effort.
-However, note that this increase is negligible when $\delta$ is small, since $\mathrm{Iter}$ is of order ${\mathcal{O}}\left(\delta^{-4}\right)$ while the additional number of function evaluations is (see the definition of $G$) ${\mathcal{O}}\left(\log_2(\delta^{-1})\right)$, implying tha the overall order of function evaluations is maintained to be ${\mathcal{O}}\left(\delta^{-4}\right)$.
+We pay a price for this better result in that the algorithm is marginally more complex, requires a numerical use of the penalty function and calls for additional objective function and constraint evaluations that may increase the computational effort.
+However, note that this increase is negligible when $\delta$ is small, since the additional number of function evaluations is ${\mathcal{O}}\left(\log_2(\delta^{-1})\right)$, implying that the overall order of function evaluations is maintained to be ${\mathcal{O}}\left(\delta^{-4}\right)$. \begin{remark} It is easy to see that the results in Sections \ref{sec:-3}-\ref{sec:-2} for Algorithm \ref{algoCompl} can be extended to Algorithm \ref{algoComplb}, but we do not pursue this for lack of space. \end{remark}